Inverse design of self-folding 3D shells

-In Fig.~\ref{fig3} we show the two nets used with their respective coloring and the respective energies.
-We also show the order parameter histogram for different temperatures.
+In Fig.~\ref{fig1}e we show the two nets used with their respective coloring and the respective energies.
+We also show the order parameter histogram for different temperatures in Fig.~\ref{fig1}f.
 Here, we compare the folding of the boat and octahedron for $E_r=0.55$ (see \emph{Supplementary Material} for other results).
-We observe that, at lower values of temperature, the results are quite similar to the N1C1 shown in Fig.~\ref{fig1}, where the octahedron is the most probable structure.
+We observe that, at lower values of temperature, the results are quite similar to the N1C1 shown in Fig.~\ref{fig1}b, where the octahedron is the most probable structure.
 Given that the temperature is lower, the folding process can get stuck in local minima for longer.
 Since the octahedron pathway is more probable than the boat, this shell will fold more frequently and due to the low temperatures remain stuck in this state.
 At higher values of temperature, the boat eventually becomes the most probable structure.
 Since the bonds break more frequently, the net will more quickly reach the global energy minimum (boat), which becomes more and more favored as $E_r$ decreases.
 Thus, we find that by introducing the two competing designs with relative energies one can favor different shells at opposite temperature ranges.
-In Fig.~\ref{fig4} we show a diagram of the parameter space for different $E_r$ and temperatures.
+In Fig.~\ref{fig1}e we also show a diagram of the parameter space for different $E_r$ and temperatures.
 The colormap indicates the fraction of boats formed and is calculated using $P_{boat}/(P_{boat}+P_{octahedron})$, where $P_x$ corresponds to the probability of folding a given structure.
 The diagram shows that the free energy minimum associated with the boat configuration becomes dominant for $E_r\leq0.7$, where the shape-shift between the octahedron and the boat can be controlled by varying the temperature.
+It is important to note that by quenching the system one cannot reverse an already folded shell, thus the net should be opened first by increasing the temperature.
+In the Supplementary Material we show results for temperature cycling of this net to control the most probable structure.